Daphiy/SetShift/README.md

 1. A slight variation of the Wisconsin Card Sorting Task, where one card has to be matched to one of 4 piles
 2. A similiar task but with two cards, where the goal is to determine if they match or not

-It is very easy to adapt the code to similiar types of tasks, for example by changing the cards to a different type of stimuli.
+The code can be adapted to similiar types of tasks, for example by changing the cards to a different type of stimuli.

 # Anonymised data